rouyng/cs-fetch/README.md

 - More sophisticated input validation based on all possible valid callsign formats

 ## License
 This project is released under the terms of the GNU GPL v3.0.
-See LICENSE.md for details.
+See LICENSE file for details.